 Several hyper-funded companies have become holding companies that investors are using as a proxy to invest in other startups in the market space.
 On one occasion where I was privy to the situation, a venture capitalist (VC) wanted to invest in a promising startup but wanted to do so through a portfolio company that was unable to raise their next large round of funding.
 Not only were VCs merging portfolio companies into one, they were making new investments through their larger bets, especially as the bets started going south.

 In an article titled “The subprime ‘unicorns’ that do not look a billion dollars” by Sequoia’s Mike Moritz, he said ‘…a good number [of unicorns] seem the flimsiest of edifices.
 Forget the fact that some of these valuations are illusory because the most recent investors have structured their investments as debt in all but name, meaning that they will stand to profit even if the company is worth far less’.
-Investors enjoy the upside in case of success and protect their downside in case the company shrinks in value.

 Let me explain.
 Investors get preferred liquidation—if the company exits at a lower value than the previous rounds, investors first get their money back with an agreed interest or multiple, before other shareholders get returns.
 This makes the equity investment more like an unsecured debt.
 Debt investments need to be returned with interest.
 Equity investments need to be returned with a multiple.
 Debt investments disguised as equity investments with liquidation preference create illusory valuations.